RVARELAT/cse15l-lab-reports/lab-report-3.md

 technical/911report/chapter-13.5.txt
 technical/911report/chapter-3.txt
 ```
 - The -size command finds files from technical that use more than 500, 512-byte blocks units of space.
-This is useful if we want to find files with a certain size.
+This is useful if we want to find files that are larger than a certain size.

 ```
 cd technical